techniq/layerchart/docs/src/routes/docs/guides/LLMs/+page.md

 ## LLM-friendly Documentation 3 Ways

 1. To access the LLM-friendly version of supported Layerchart documentation pages, simply append `/llms.txt` to the end of the page's URL.
 This will return the content in a plain-text, LLM-optimized format.
-This is the same text which is copied to the clipboard when you click the `View Page Markdown` button.
+This is the same text which is copied to the clipboard when you click the `Copy Page` button.

 :::tip
-- **Standard Page**: The LineChart component documentation is available at [layerchart.com/docs/components/LineChart](/docs/components/LineChart).
+**Standard Page**: The LineChart component documentation is available at [/docs/components/LineChart](/docs/components/LineChart)

-- **LLM-friendly Version**: is available at [layerchart.com/docs/components/Linechart/llms.txt](/docs/components/LineChart/llms.txt).
+**LLM-friendly Version**: is available at [/docs/components/Linechart/llms.txt](/docs/components/LineChart/llms.txt)
 :::

 1. To explore all supported pages in LLM-friendly format, visit the root index at [layerchart.com/llms.txt](/llms.txt).
 This page provides a comprehensive list of available documentation endpoints compatible with the `llms.txt` standard.